Birding Down Under

 What's Included

-• one night hotel accommodation in a twin share room (inc. dinner/breakfast)
+One night hotel accommodation in a twin share room, including dinner and breakfast, is provided.

 What's Not Included